BlaqueDevs/se-assignment-day-4-software-project-management-Miltonnare/README.md

 User-Friendly & Scalable Design

 ✔ Intuitive UI/UX – Simplifies the process for all users.

 ✔ Scalable Infrastructure – Supports scalability when large data will be worked on .

 ✔ Role-Based Access Control – Assigns different permissions to voters, administrators, and auditors.

 Fast & Reliable Performance

 ✔ High Availability & Load Balancing – Prevents system crashes during peak  periods.

 ✔ Backup and Disaster Recovery – Ensures data is never lost.

 Accessibility & Convenience

-✔ Web and Mobile Compatibility – Enables voting from anywhere.
+✔ Web and Mobile Compatibility – Enables accessibility from anywhere.

 ✔ Support for Multiple Languages – Ensures inclusivity for diverse populations.

 14. What data is available regarding the market size and growth potential for your software?